Logan County WV WWII Plane

 Bill Baldwin Logan WVThe is a picture of Bill Baldwin.
 His sister was Ruby Baldwin Lowe.
 Bill Baldwin was my Dad’s good friend.
 Bill and Dad grew up together in Logan and Monaville.
 I remember Dad said Bill was a navigator.
 The WWII Bomber pictured herein could have been Bill’s plane.

-1. Scott Varney says:
+1. Nancy Varney York

-My father, Edsel C. Varney was a Navy Aviator from Logan County.
+7. My father, Edsel C. Varney was a Navy Aviator from Logan County.
 He was stationed on the U.S.S.
 Makin Island from 1944-1945 in the Pacific.
 He flew a F4F Wildcat Fighter in VC-91.
 He was a decorated Aviator with the DFC and Air Medal.
 He was also intrumental in the avaition business in Logan County from 1950 until his death in 1977.
 He was proud of Logan and especially his home town of Chapmanville.
 When one of my nephews made contact with a former wingman in Florida, my nephew introduced himself and asked if he knew Edsel Varney.
 The man replied, “Edsel Varney from Logan West Virginia!”
 Thought you would enjoy this story.
 Thanks!

-Thanks Carole!
+8. Thanks Carole!
 I never knew my great-grandparents, but my grandpa (Bill) and grandma (Niddie) were always great to us.
 Now that I have found this website, I will have to dig into my arsenal of Omar pictures, Army Air force pictures, and Logan coal mining photos and begin posting!
-One good one I know I have is a panoramic shot of Omar in the 30′s.
+One good one I know I have is a panoramic shot of Omar in the 30’s.

-Would anyone have any pictures of the old Holden Copperas Grade School that use to be at #7/8 Holden Copperas 3rd Davis.
+9. Would anyone have any pictures of the old Holden Copperas Grade School that use to be at #7/8 Holden Copperas 3rd Davis.

-4. Carole Perry Rautio says:
+10. Carole Perry Rautio

 Thanks for posting this picture and information, I knew the Abrahams.
 They had a very loving family.